setnan/Eksamen-OOP4/README.md

 # 🧠 OOP Exam – ASCII Conversion & Job Matching

-Welcome to my submission for the OOP4 exam.
-This solution includes two console applications focusing on algorithmic thinking, data handling, and API interaction.
+Welcome to my submission for the OOP 1st year backend exam.
+This project includes two console applications written in C#(.NET), focused on algorithmic logic, data handling, and API integration.

+**Created by znan**

 ---